 I started up my own spreadsheet of common Filipino phrases and found that our team really appreciate it when I use them in our daily conversations.
 Little things like saying ‘thank-you’ or ‘you’re welcome’ make a big difference.
-Here’s a few of the Tagalog phrases I use regularly.
+There are many dialects in the Phillipines; our staff speak Tagalog, so here are a few of the Tagalog phrases I use regularly.
 Give them a try!

 Gandang umaga – Good morning